enpinzolas/resume/resumeEN.typ

 #resume-item[
   - Designed and developed technology solutions for data governance and data analysis in financial environments.
   - Migrated ETLs to a PySpark environment, involving the design of processes combining multiple tables, data analysis, manipulation, and providing solutions.
+  - Migrated ETLs from a hive native environment into Azure Databricks, interacting with several automation tools and hands on work with Databricks' tools.
-  - *Skills: Pyspark, Python, SQL, HDFS, Hive, Bash scripting, Cloudera* ]
+  - *Skills: Pyspark, Python, SQL, Databricks, Azure, HDFS, Hive, Bash, Cloudera* ]

 #resume-entry(